 Click here for an index to the deeds for 10 Charlesgate East and 459 Marlborough, and click here for further information on the land west of Massachusetts Avenue between the south side of Beacon and the north side of Commonwealth.

 Thurlow Barnes had been associated with his grandfather’s newspaper in Albany, New York.
-He and Isabel Morris had married in October of 1887, after which they lived in Boston and he joined the publishing firm of Houghton-Mifflin & Company.
-They lived at 247 Marlborough during the 1889-1890 winter season, and then traveled abroad.
+In about 1887, he moved to Boston and joined the publishing firm of Houghton-Mifflin & Company.
+In October of 1887, he married Isabel Morris, the daughter of John Albert Morris, founder and operator of the Louisiana Lottery and the Morris Park Racecourse in Westchester, New York.
+After their marriage, they lived at the Tudor (northwest corner of Beacon and Joy).
+During the 1889-1890 winter season they had lived at 247 Marlborough and then traveled abroad.
 Upon their return, they lived at the Hotel Vendôme.

 On June 2, 1890, Isabel Barnes sold the recently-completed house at 459 Marlborough to Mary Alice (Rawson) Turner, the wife of Albion Bryant Turner.

 The Barneses did not occupy 10 Charlesgate East.
 On June 16, 1892, the Boston Globe reported that they were moving to New York and “the house, which has been but lately completed, is now offered for sale at $125,000.
 It is said that Mr. Barnes likes the Hub, but Mrs. Barnes has no love for it, and prefers New York.”